spectrocloud/librarium/packages/docs/content/00-release-notes.md

 * New [**workspace user roles**](/clusters/cluster-management/backup-restore#workspaceoperator) that provide granular control to specific actions within a workspace:
   * *Workspace Operator* - Allows only backup and restore capabilities within a workspace
   * *Workspace Admin* - Administrative privilages within a workspace
+* Palette will now perform a [**rolling upgrade**](/clusters/#rollingupgrade) on the nodes for any fundamental changes to the cluster config.
+Palette will keep track of the reason that triggered the rolling upgrade on the nodes in the cluster and is made accessible under Cluster Overview > Upgrade details.
 * Enable deployment of the single pack across [**multiple layers**](https://docs-latest.spectrocloud.com/cluster-profiles/task-define-profile/#creatingclusterprofiles) cluster profile layers.
 * Palette introduces a VM operator to allow Virtual Machine based applications to be modeled as Cluster Profile layers.